blaineventurine/home-automation-docker/README.md

       labels:
         - "traefik.enable=false"

+I have not yet configured this to be accesible via Traefik, I'm still tweaking that setup.
+I use OwnTracks to base some automations on where I am, and it posts messages to CloudMQTT, which communicates with Mosquitto.
+Before I had the reverse proxy setup, none of my home services were available outside my home network, so I needed a middleman for certain things like that.
+Now that Traefik is running, I don't see a reason to keep using CloudMQTT.
+I'll update this once I get it setup properly.

 ## Home Assistant

 Home Assistant is a pretty incredible project that allows you to automate your home.
+It has integrations for every platform I can think of in the home automation space.
+I am still very much a beginner with it, but in the `hass-config` folder of this repository, I'll be posting my configuration files and some simple walkthroughs to get you up and running with it.

     homeassistant:
     container_name: home-assistant